nolimits4web/swiper/README.md

 - **Accessibility (A11y)**
 - **And many more ...**

+## Community

+The Swiper community can be found on [GitHub Discussions](https://github.com/nolimits4web/swiper), where you can ask questions, voice ideas, and share your projects

+To chat with other community members you can join the [Swiper Discord](https://discord.gg/BUpd4UTkgj)

 ## Dist / Build

 On production use files (JS and CSS) only from `package/` folder, there will be the most stable versions, `build/` folder is only for development purpose.